The Magdalene Sisters

-The Magdalene Sisters is a 2002 drama film written and directed by Peter Mullan, about three teenage girls who were sent to Magdalene asylums (also known as 'Magdalene Laundries') homes for women who were labelled as "fallen" by their families or society.
-The homes were maintained by individual religious orders in the Roman Catholic Church in Ireland.
+The Magdalene Sisters is a 2002 drama film written and directed by Peter Mullan, about three teenage girls who were sent to Magdalene asylums (also known as Magdalene laundries), homes for women who were labelled as "fallen" by their families or society.
+The homes were maintained by individual religious orders, usually by the Catholic Church.

 Peter Mullan has remarked that the film was initially made because victims of Magdalene asylums had received no closure in the form of recognition, compensation or apology, and many remained lifelong devout Catholics.
 Former Magdalene inmate Mary-Jo McDonagh told Mullan that the reality of the Magdalene asylums was much worse than depicted in the film.
-Historians have questioned and refuted some of the depictions of these institutions in the film.
+Some people have questioned some of the depictions of these institutions in the film.

 Though set in Ireland, the film was shot entirely on location in Dumfries and Galloway, South-West Scotland.
-The film was distributed by Miramax.
+The film was distributed by Miramax, run at the time by Harvey Weinstein.
 The convent used for the film location was badly damaged by fire on 9 August 2022; it had been St Benedict's Convent in West Dumfries.

 Plot

 In Ireland, 1964, so-called "fallen" women are considered sinners who needed to be redeemed.
 Four young women – Margaret (raped by her cousin), Bernadette (too beautiful and coquettish), Rose (an unmarried mother) and Crispina (an intellectually disabled unmarried mother) – are forced by their families or caretakers into the Magdalene asylum.

 The film details the disastrous lives of the four girls whilst they are inmates, portraying their harsh daily regimen and their squalid living conditions at the laundries.

 Each woman suffers horrific cruelty and violence from the Mother Superior.
-Sister Bridget, despite her gentle-faced appearance and outwardly soft-spoken demeanour, is characterised as sadistic and almost inhuman at times, as conveyed through her merciless beating of Rose in full view of Bernadette, or when she mockingly laughs at Una as she hopelessly clutches at her fallen hair locks.
+Sister Bridget, despite her gentle-faced appearance and outwardly soft-spoken demeanour, is characterised as sadistic and almost inhuman at times, as conveyed through her merciless beating of Rose in full view of Bernadette, or when having shaved Una's head following an escape attempt, she mockingly laughs as Una hopelessly clutches at her fallen hair locks.

 Sister Bridget relishes the money the business receives and it is suggested that little of it is distributed appropriately.
-Those who liken themselves to Mary Magdalene, who deprived herself of all pleasures of the flesh including food and drink, eat hearty breakfasts of buttered toast and bacon while the working women subsist on oatmeal.
+Those who liken themselves to Mary Magdalene, who deprived herself of all pleasures of the flesh including food and drink, eat hearty breakfasts of buttered toast and bacon while the working women subsist on oatmeal porridge.
 In one particularly humiliating scene, the women are forced to stand naked in a line after taking a communal shower.
 The nuns then hold a "contest" on who has the most pubic hair, biggest bottom, biggest breasts and smallest breasts.
 The corruption of the resident priest, Father Fitzroy, is made very clear through his sexual abuse of Crispina.
 However, as the years pass, automatic washing machines start to appear, a modern household appliance whose growing ubiquity would eventually fatally undermine the economic viability of commercial laundries and make the Magdalene asylums unsustainable.